Long-Term Disability Benefits for Rheumatoid Arthritis

-Can I Get Long-Term Disability For Rheumatoid Arthritis?
+Can I Get Long-Term Disability Benefits for Rheumatoid Arthritis in Canada?

 Rheumatoid Arthritis: Overview

-Rheumatoid arthritis is considered an autoimmune disease, meaning the patient’s immune system is attacking healthy tissues in the body by mistake, such as with lupus or Crohn’s disease.
+Rheumatoid arthritis (aka “RA”) is considered an autoimmune disease, meaning the patient’s immune system mistakenly attacks healthy tissues, such as lupus or Crohn’s disease.

 With rheumatoid arthritis, the immune system attacks the flexible synovial membrane of the joint, causing it to thicken.
-Consequently, the ligaments and tendons that hold the joint together become weakened and stretched.
-The joint loses its shape an alignment and can result in deformity and dysfunction and loss of use.
+Consequently, the ligaments and tendons holding the joint together weaken and stretch.
+The joint loses its shape and alignment, resulting in deformity, dysfunction, and loss of use.

 Rheumatoid arthritis usually affects the small joints first: